luojiahai/luojiahai.github.io/docs/index.md

 - To **students and junior devs**: I have limited availability for mentorship.
 Please express your interest by email or via LinkedIn direct message.
 - To **other mates**: Please feel free to browse this site.
 If you'd like to chat, the best way to reach me is via LinkedIn direct message.
 I can provide my WeChat upon request.

+### 📇 Profile

+I am a pragmatic software development engineer dedicated to crafting imaginative solutions and solving complex problems with principled thinking.
+I excel in full-stack software development, leveraging cloud technologies and site reliability engineering.
+I am committed to exploring the vast realm of artificial intelligence and practising state-of-the-art machine learning.

 ### 🎓 Education

 - **Master of Science (Computer Science), The University of Melbourne**